danian1100/CESAE-MySQL/README.md

   Create a query linking 3 tables with JOIN.

 - Query with aliases and sorting
-  Use aliases (AS) to name the columns or tables and sort the result.# CESAE-MySQL.
+  Use aliases (AS) to name the columns or tables and sort the result.